 By taking care to test your mobile app before launch, you can catch bugs, make improvements, and optimize features in a controlled environment.

-Submit Your App to the App Store
+Submit Your Mobile App to the App Store

 Once development and testing are complete and your app is ready to launch, it’s time to submit your mobile app to the app stores.
 Alternatively, you may choose to make your app available elsewhere, like a private app store.
 You may choose this option if your app’s not intended for the general public (more common with B2B apps) or if you want greater control over how the app is released.